Skip to footer content

 {

-// Convert from XPS to PDF
+// Convert XPS to PDF first

 Console.WriteLine("Converting from XPS");

-pdftron.PDF.Convert.FromXps(pdfdoc, inputPath + "simple-xps.xps");
+pdftron.PDF.Convert.FromXps(pdfdoc, inputPath + "document.xps");

-pdfdoc.Save(outputPath + "xps2pdf v2.pdf", SDFDoc.SaveOptions.e_remove_unused);
+pdfdoc.Save(outputPath + "converted.pdf", SDFDoc.SaveOptions.e_remove_unused);

 }